AdelsteinJillTPF/wildlife-wrangler/README.md

 ## Constraints
 * Currently may only work with Windows 10 operating systems.
+* Filtering with geometry is not functional due to pygbif bugs.
 * Queries returning > 5,000,000 records may fail.
 * Processing speed is limited in some cases by lack of spatial indexing and slow speed of eBird's Auk R package.